Cloud computing terms

 A computing platform (operating system and other services) delivered as a service over the Internet by a provider.
 An example is an application development environment that you can subscribe to and use immediately.
 Azure offers PaaS.
 Discover the advantages of PaaS.

-Services offered over the Internet or over a private internal network to selected users only, not the general public.
+Services offered over the Internet or over a private internal network to only select users, not the general public Learn more about private cloud computing.

 software as a service (SaaS)